IBM/SpectrumScale_ECE_OS_READINESS/README.md

   -v, --version        show program's version number and exit
 ```

   Additionally optional parameters to skip certain checks can be passed.
-To be able to install ECE your node must pass all the tests
+To be able to install ECE your node must pass all the tests on all nodes.
+You can additionally gather the JSON output files and run [SpectrumScale_ECE_OS_OVERVIEW](https://github.com/IBM/SpectrumScale_ECE_OS_OVERVIEW)

   A "good enough" run is shown below: